 Student Support Services

-Students are assigned an academic year depending upon the number of college-level credit hours completed.
+You are assigned an academic year depending upon the number of college-level credit hours completed.

 - Freshman: Successful completion of fewer than 30 college-level semester credit hours.